Papers

 Conclusion

 The Uchuu simulations mark a significant advancement in simulating cosmological phenomena over large scales with high resolution.
 This facilitates enhanced predictive modeling of galaxy formation, integration into ongoing sky survey data, and serves as a basis for further exploration in gravitational lensing and active galactic nuclei cataloging.
-Future developments are expected to explore subhalo properties with implications for dark matter research and astrophysical simulations, promising valuable insights into the hierarchical nature of cosmic structure formation.
+Future developments are expected to delve deeper into subhalo properties with implications for dark matter research and astrophysical simulations, promising valuable insights into the hierarchical nature of cosmic structure formation.

 We haven't generated follow-up questions for this paper yet.